 Students will work in groups to write, produce, shoot, and edit short films.
 Students will have the opportunity to take on multiple roles within the productions.
-The films are shot in HD video using professional cameras and audio equipment.
-Students will learn basic editing techniques to complete their films using Final Cut Pro and Adobe Premiere.
-This track will be taught by Gary Novak, DePaul Film Production and Screenwriting professor and Director of the School of Cinematic Arts.
+Students will learn basic editing techniques to complete their films.
+This track will be taught by Gary Novak, Susanne Suffredin, and Meghan Artes.

 Game Development Track

 Along with students in the 3D modeling and animation track, game development students will work in teams to brainstorm, design, program, and produce assets for a 3D computer game.
 Students will have the opportunity to explore multiple roles in the game production process.
-Game assets will be created using Maya 3D Modeling and Animation software.
-The games will be designed and programmed using the Unity 5 game development platform.
-This track will be taught by Allen Turner, veteran game designer and DePaul Game Design professor.
+The games will be designed and programmed using a game development platform.
+This track will be taught by Mike DeAnda.

 Hand-Drawn Character Animation Track

 Students will be introduced to the basics of classical hand-drawn character animation.
-Students will get hands-on practice using Adobe Animate and TVPaint Animation software on Cintiq interactive pen displays, just like the professionals use.
-This track will be taught by Brian Ferguson, veteran Disney feature film character animator (Beauty and the Beast, The Lion King, Aladdin) and DePaul Animator in Residence.
+Students will get hands-on practice on animation software.
+This track will be taught by Scott Roberts and Brian Ferguson.

 3D Modeling and Animation Track

-Students will learn the basics of computer animation and modeling using Maya 3D software.
+Students will learn the basics of computer animation and modeling.
 Along with students in the game development track, students will work in teams to brainstorm, design, program, and produce assets for a 3D computer game.
-Students will design, model, and texture creatures, vehicles, and environment objects, and learn how to import them into Unity 5 for use in a working game.
-This track will be taught by Joshua Jones, veteran animator and DePaul Animation professor.
+Students will design, model, and texture creatures, vehicles, and environment objects, and learn how to import them for use in a working game.
+This track will be taught by Joshua Jones.

 Students will learn the basics of script format and visual writing style, while being introduced to story structure, character development, and the business of screenwriting.
 A series of in-class and take-home writing assignments will push students to discover their own unique point of view in a creative workshop environment.
-This track will be taught by Hollywood screenwriter and DePaul professor, Brad Riddell.
+This track will be taught by Brad Riddell.